robang74/roberto-a-foglietta/README.md

 ## Index

 [**`EN`**] As PDF documents are converted to markdown, they will be added to this index, in anti-chronological order as the chronological one is present in the file list given the numerical index preceding it in the name.
 Instead, new articles will be written directly in markdown format.
-Date of first pubblciation is written in universal format, like YYYY-MM-DD.
+Date of first publication is written in a universal format, like YYYY-MM-DD.

 [**`IT`**] Man mano che i documenti in PDF saranno convertiti in markdown verranno aggiunti in questo indice, in ordine anticronologico giacché quello cronologico è presente nella lista dei file dato l'indice numerico che li precede nel nome.
 Invece, i nuovi articoli saranno scritti direttamente in formato markdown.
 La data di prima pubblicazione sarà riportata in formato universale come ANNO-MM-GG.